Searching the text of a G-Book®

-Will you be losing a lot if your G-Book selection isn't text searchable?
-We don't think so.
+We don't think you'll be losing much if your G-Book isn't searchable.
 Remember, those wonderful original printed books weren't text-searchable either, and they were still very functional.
-Any scholarly book that had an index (the original "text-searchable" technology) still has the index in the G-Book.
+Any scholarly book that had an index (the original "text-searchable" technology) still has that index in the G-Book version.
 You can look in the index, find the relevant page numbers and jump to those pages.
-An good index provides for a better search experience than simply searching for each occurrence of a term in a book.
-While text-based ebooks let you search for text, they break the index of the original printed book, because text-based ebooks remove a book's original page breaks and make it into one long stream of text.
-You can look at the index of an ebook and see that a term occurred on page 317 of the printed book, but where is page 317 in that text-based ebook when it scrolls from top to bottom with no page breaks, or with page breaks that are artificially created by the size of your reader and the type face you've chosen?
-So, instead of using a printed book's index to refer you to the relevant pages for a term, in text-based ebooks you'll have to search every match of that term rather than benefit from the indexer's arrangement of the term into ranges of pages and subtopics in the original index.
-Searchable-text G-Books will give you the best of both; you can search for your own terms, and you can look for those terms in the book's index and let the index help you jump to the important pages where that term or concept is discussed.
-With nonsearchable G-Books you'll be in the same boat as if you held the printed copy in your hands; no better, but no worse!
+And a good index provides for a better search experience than simply searching for each occurrence of a term in a book.
+While text-based ebooks let you search for literal strings of text, they usually break any index the printed book had, because text-based ebooks remove the book's original page breaks and make it into one long stream of text.
+You can look at the index at the back of an ebook and see that a term occurred on page 317 of the printed book, but where is page 317 in that text-based ebook when it scrolls from top to bottom with no page breaks, or with page breaks artificially created by the size of your reader and the typeface you've chosen?
+So, instead of using a printed book's index to refer you to the relevant pages for a term, in text-based ebooks you'll have to search every match of a term rather than benefit from a professional indexer's careful selection and arrangement of salient terminology into main and subentries pointing to ranges of pages.
+Searchable-text G-Books will give you the best of both; you can search for your own terms, knowing the OCR software isn't perfect, and you can look up carefully themed entries in the book's original index and jump to the intact page numbers referenced in the index.
+If your G-Book doesn't have a text layer (you'll see Search Text: No in its description), then you're in the same boat as if you held the printed copy in your hands; no better, but no worse!